cacophony-wj/LeS/TROUBLESHOOTING.md

 Yes.
 ESPs flagged as ESL don't count.
 Double click the little number to see how many real ESPs there are.
 Answer: a shockingly low amount!

+### My load order got fucked up!

+I have included backups.
+Click the swirly arrows.
+There's one for the load order (right pane) and one for the install order (left pane).
+Be sure to get the most recent one!

 ### Why do I have to CTRL-CLICK to build _BodySlide_?

 _Mod Organizer 2_ does not put edits to existing files in the _overwrite_ folder, only newly created files. _CBBE_, _3BBB_ and _BD_ come with "default" meshes that will be changed by _BodySlide_ if you do not direct them to the proper directory yourself.
 Likewise, _Nemesis_ edits all the animation source files when it updates instead of putting the changes in the overwrite folder.
 If you don't believe me, I encourage you to check _MO2_'s documentation or the _Nemesis_ closed _Issues_ section on Github.
 If this doesn't convince you, I encourage you to test it yourself.